By Sarah Day Levesque, Managing Director, Regenerative Food Systems Investment

 Moorman and Byrne, didn’t start with agriculture.
 Moorman spent 15 years with a startup called Rackspace that eventually went public.
 After that experience he did some investing and eventually came across a model to buy software companies and scale them through investment in their teams.
-With this model, the two launched Scaleworks, which acquires companies through venture equity or provides loans through venture finance.
+With this model in mind, the two launched Scaleworks, which acquires companies through venture equity or provides loans through venture finance.
 To date, San Antonio-based Scaleworks has successfully raised three funds to support the growth and advancement of tech companies.

-Six or seven years ago, Moorman purchased land in Texas Hill Country.
+Approximately seven years ago, Moorman purchased land in Texas Hill Country.
 It was overgrazed when he got it, so he took the animals off with the idea that, if he let it rest for several years, the land would heal itself.
 But two years ago he realized that even after rest, the land wasn’t much healthier.
 As Moorman grappled with this challenge, Byrne was trying to unlock another mystery: how to build the world’s best steak?
 Byrne was learning about different agricultural techniques that influence meat quality and pointed Moorman toward regenerative agriculture for strategies to rebuild his land.
 Moorman began to read regenerative ag gurus, Joel Salatin and Gabe Brown, and became fascinated by this holistic solution to his poor land quality.

 Meanwhile, the partners continued to discuss the broader potential of regenerative agriculture.